asys1920/paymentservice/README.md

 ## Quick Start / Setup
 ### Run Local
 ### Run Docker

+## Configuration
+You can set the Port of the microservice using the `PAYMENT_PORT` environment variable.
+The default Port used by the application is `8082`.
+To set the Address the Microservice listens on you can use the `PAYMENT_ADDRESS` environment variable, its default value is `localhost`.

 ## API
 To see a full documentation view the swagger documentation while running the microservice.
 You can